centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/concepts.md

 ## Status types

-The status of a resource can have one of these 2 types:
+The status of a resource can be one of these two types:

--   SOFT: Signifies that an incident has just been detected and that it has to be confirmed.
+-   SOFT: Means that an incident has just been detected and that it has to be confirmed.
--   HARD: Signifies that the status of the incident is confirmed.
+-   HARD: Means that the status of the incident is confirmed.
 Once the status is confirmed, the notification process is engaged (sending of an email, SMS, etc.).